THM-Health/PILOS/docs/docs/administration/02-getting-started.md

 Additionally, we provide images for the latest commit on the `master` and the release branches, e.g. `dev-v1`.

 ### Latest
-We **don't** recommend using the `latest` tag for production, as breaking changes can cause you some trouble.
+**Never** use the `latest` tag for production, as upgrades between major versions is not supported.
-**Always** check the changelog before changing the major version!
+**Always** check the changelog and upgrade documentation before changing the major version!

 ## Installing PILOS
 Create a directory for the data and config of PILOS